Icenium/icenium-cli/README.md

 $ appbuilder create hybrid MyApp
 ```

 The Telerik AppBuilder CLI creates a new subdirectory MyApp in the current directory and places the project files inside it.
-The project is based on the Kendo UI Mobile template.
+The project is based on the Kendo UI TabStrip template.

 To initialize an existing project for development from the command line, navigate to the local directory that contains the project files and run the following command.